Gut Barrier Timelines: What Real Progress Looks Like and Why It Varies

 -

-How Long Does Regulation Take? — sets realistic expectations
+How Long Does Regulation Take? — sets realistic expectations for readers exploring leaky gut and microbiome support through a more evidence-based lens.

-For a deeper biological context, revisit the Gut Barrier & Intestinal Permeability Science Hub:
+For a deeper biological context, revisit the Gut Barrier & Intestinal Permeability Science Hub.

 Key Takeaways